 The largest one-day art show in Greater Cincinnati awards scholarships to area students majoring in the arts at local colleges and universities.
-Scholarship recipients then have the opportunity to exhibit their work in the juried show, which takes place annually.
+Scholarship recipients then have the opportunity to exhibit their work in the annual juried show.
 Students should visit Hyde Park Art Show for information.